beartraphh/beartraphh/README.md

 *`DataCenterTech.
 Gamer.
 Student.`*
 -------------------------------

 Data Center technician by day, gamer by night.
-Continuously learning to hopefully find my way to SDE.
+Continuously learning to hopefully find my way to System Development Engineer.

 * 🌍  I'm based in Bay Area
 * ✉️  You can contact me at [beartraphh@gmail.com](mailto:beartraphh@gmail.com)
-* 🧠  I'm learning Administering Linux, Python, GCP Fundamentals
+* 🧠  I'm currently learning more about Linux, Networking, Python, and GCP Fundamentals

 ### Socials